The Dry Suit Diver course with ATLANTIC EDGE

 - Be certified the Open Water Diver level (or equivalent)

 - Be at least 12 years of age

 - Be able to answer "No" to all questions on the PADI/RSTC Medical History form, or secure a physician’s approval for diving prior to the start of the course

 The course consists of two parts:

-During the colder months (December- April) we’ll start with a pool session on a separate day from the dives at Hyde’s Quarry (unless noted otherwise).
-During our warmer months (May- November) we’ll meet at Hyde’s Quarry where we’ll start off in shallow water and then complete our two dives.
+During the colder months (December- April) we’ll be preforming the shallow dives in a locatl pool prior to the scheudled training dive weekend.
+During our warmer months (May- November) we’ll meet at the local training site and conduct the shallow water and then complete our two dives.